Piracy in the Atlantic World: Food and alcohol

 Pirates of the Atlantic ate much of the same foods as their mainstream mariner cohorts.
 Often they would get more of it, but ideally, they would get far greater quality food.
-Mariners in the merchant and naval service were often given meager amounts of low quality sustenance.
-During a typical week five non-pirate sailors might share four or five pounds (pre-salted weight) of beef, and five pounds of bread.
+Mariners in the merchant and naval service were often given meagre amounts of low quality sustenance.
+During a typical week five non-pirate sailors might share four or five pounds (presalted weight) of beef, and five pounds of bread.
 Scarcity of food might be the main reason some sailors turned to pirating, like pirate John Phillips who "ranted and raved" about the merchant John Wingfield, claiming that he starved his men.
 The primary difference between legal mariners and their unlawful counterparts is that they hoped to find an abundant supply of food with the capturing of vessels.

 A defining difference in the food system on a pirate vessel is that they did not have to compete with officers like sailors in the navy or merchant services.

 Food and alcohol were treated similarly to each other, split equally.
 The necessaries of life were distributed equally, unlike booty, which was usually given in higher proportions to officers, as directed in their articles.
 Bread, butter, cheese, and meat were items that were considered luxuries by many low level mariners, but items that a pirate would look forward to as often as possible.
 There is evidence pirates specifically hoped to find edibles in their loot over specie.
 One pirate, Joseph Mansfield, claimed that the "love of drink" were greater motives than gold.
 This policy of strict equality does not seem to be applicable to earlier privateers, as Kris Lane points out in Pillaging The Empire: Piracy in the Americas, 1500-1750.
 Dutch Sea Rover of the seventeenth century, Joris Van Speilbergen and the expeditions leaders dined on "Beef, pork, fowl, citrus, fruits, preserves, olives, capers, wines, and beer," while the common crew of that voyage "scrounged herbs" with mussels and berries."

 Captain George Lowthar used deception, pretending to be a friendly merchantman, came aboard a fellow merchant ship to extend customary greetings.
 There, Lowthar's crew secretly inspected the cargo and found items of interest.
 Once making their intentions known to the boarded crew, they ended up taking thirty casks of brandy and five hogshead of wine, among other goods.
 Lowthar's crew had only decided to seize the ship once they decided it was worth taking.